Coconut Oil for Head Lice Tutorial

 A few studies have compared coconut oil to traditional over-the-counter treatments.

 There have been three credible studies testing the effectiveness of coconut oil vs. the effectiveness of lice treatments.

 While coconut oil was not effective against killing lice completely, one study showed coconut oil’s average lice kill rate was about 80%, compared to the leading lice treatments (which only had a kill rate of 42%).

 That means that coconut oil is about 2x more effective than the traditional over-the-counter lice treatments.

 While it’s notable that coconut oil is a step above lice treatments, an 80% kill rate really isn’t something to get excited about.
 That means that if you have 100 lice bugs to start with, then you still have 20 lice bugs alive after the treatments, AND all of the lice eggs no home remedies or treatments kill lice eggs.

 That's why it's not the best thing you can do.
 Instead, I'd recommend following along with my step-by-step videos and getting rid of lice that way.

 Coconut Oil with Essential Oils

-The study that tested coconut oil, anise, and ylang-ylang was most effective, but it also involved doing the treatment multiple times.
+The study that tested coconut oil, anise, and ylang-ylang was most effective, but it involves doing the treatment several times.

-Studies on tea tree oil are the most promising, showing high kill rates of lice.
-But, as with most treatments, tea tree oil has limited effects on lice eggs.
+Older studies on tea tree oil are the most promising, showing higher kill rates of lice.
+But, as with most treatments, lice have developed resistance to tea tree oil and tea tree oil does NOTHING to lice eggs.